 Cashback websites such as Quidco and Top Cashback are great ways to earn money passively.
 Not only can you visit these websites before making a purchase online, you can register your payment cards and get cashback in high street stores.
 As well as using cashback websites, you can also use cashback current accounts and cashback credit cards to earn cash from your usual spending.
 This is a really simple way to earn some extra passive income.

-I have had great success with Quidco, earning over £1,570.20 in cashback.
-You can easily make over £100 with these cashback offers.
+I have had great success with Quidco, earning over £1,800 in cashback.

 Creating videos for YouTube is another way that you can generate passive income.
 You can create videos on a wide range of topics – daily vlogs, recipes, beauty, playing games and even Disney World trips can all be monetised to bring in a passive income.
 Creating videos will take some time, but these days you can record and edit HD video clips straight from your smart phone, meaning that you won't need to invest any money to get started.
 My personal income from YouTube has gone up significantly since I reached 1,000 subscribers last month.